racoon0406/P4_DBproject/DB_M3/README.md

 TODO

 ## Run Manually
-To send and receive the data from and to **h1**, please run the following script:
-1. In a shell with the required VM image installed, navigate to `/DB_M` directory and run:
+1. In a shell with the required VM image installed, navigate to `/DB_M3` directory and run:
     ```bash
     make
     ```
 2. Open terminals for sender and receivers in the mininet environment
     ```bash
-    xterm h1 h1 h1
+    xterm h1 h1
     ```

 3. In one terminal of **h1**, start the receiver by running: